About Prudential De-Risking Strategies

 After addressing funded status and asset risk concerns, longevity risk transfer can serve as the capstone to a pension hibernation strategy, with the sponsor continuing to manage the plan on its balance sheet, and risks and expenses carefully managed within a tight tolerance.

-The cost of transferring longevity risk in the market has recently fallen in line with actual longevity improvements for many (but not all) segments of the population.
-As a result, the current environment offers an opportunity for pension funds to transfer longevity risk under the most favorable assumptions and at the most favorable price in a decade.
+The current environment offers an opportunity for pension funds to transfer longevity risk under the most favorable assumptions and at the most favorable price in a decade.
 Transferring longevity risk is a sensible approach to the uncertainty inherent in forecasting pensioner life expectancy.
 No one has a crystal ball and no one can forecast life expectancy with certainty because improvements will be driven by changes in health, fitness, nutrition, medicine and public policy that will differ by country, region and socio-economic group.
 Given the uncertainty, many of the world’s most sophisticated pension plan sponsors have concluded that longevity risk should be insured.

 Increasingly, longevity risk transfer transactions will be completed by means of captive insurance and reinsurance strategies, thus ensuring more cost-effective executions, but the right approach to transferring longevity risk should be chosen by each pension fund to suit its scale, governance and transaction objectives.